MinecraftForge/Documentation/docs/configuration/runs.md

 Run Configurations
 ==================

 Run configurations define how an instance of the game is going to run.
 This includes arguments, working directories, task names, etc. Run configurations are defined within the `minecraft.runs` block.
-While no runs are configured by default, ForgeGradle does provide some assumptions for the configurations `client`, `server`, `data`, or `gameTestServer` on their entry points.
+While no runs are configured by default, [Forge][userdev] does provide the configurations `client`, `server`, `data`, or `gameTestServer`.

 ```gradle
 minecraft {